mischov/shepherd/README.md

 Shepherd is still very much being implemented.
 Some upcoming features may include, but are certainly not limited to:

-- Documentation and Tutorials (by which a library lives or dies)
+- Documentation and Tutorials (by which a library lives or dies).
-- HMAC Functions
 - More Ring workflows for common functionality like Oauth.
 - (Possibly) Allowing multiple workflows.
 - (Possibly) Component workflows.